Linaro/lava/README.md

 LAVA
 ====

-LAVA is an automated validation architecture primarily aimed at testing deployments of systems based around the Linux kernel on ARM devices, specifically ARMv7 and later.
+LAVA is a continuous integration system for deploying operating systems onto physical and virtual hardware for running tests.

 This repository contains the dispatcher and server source code.